2.2 Summary of Material accounting policies

 Interest income is recognized when it is probable that the economic benefits will flow to the Company and the amount of income can be measured reliably.
 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
 Interest income is included under the head ‘other income’ in the statement of profit and loss.

-C. Financial instruments
+B. Financial instruments

-A financial instrument is any contract that gives rise to a financial asset of one entity and financial liability or equity instrument of another entity.
+A financial instrument is any contract that gives rise to a

 i) Initial Recognition and measurement

-Financial assets and financial liabilities are initially recognized when the Company becomes a party to the contractual provisions of the instrument.
+Financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
 A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.

 ii) Classification and subsequent measurement Financial assets